yassargo/migrating-the-unmigrateable/README.md

 The harder problem sits with the asset owners — the facilities running equipment installed in 2005, 2009, 2012.
 Equipment designed for 25-year lifespans, with no patch mechanism, no authentication, no encryption, running protocols that predate the assumption that these systems would ever touch a network connected to the outside world.
 Those devices aren't going anywhere.
 And they're now under pressure from:

-🇪🇺 CRA — Cyber Resilience Act (Dec 2027)
+🇪🇺 CRA: Cyber Resilience Act (Dec 2027)
-🇪🇺 NIS2 — Already in force for operators of essential services 🛡️ Cyber insurance requirements tightening
+🇪🇺 NIS2: Already in force for operators of essential services 🛡️ Cyber insurance requirements tightening
 🏢 Client and procurement security requirements increasing